EdoardoMor/LARS/README.md

 * In the CMakeLists.txt file, modify these lines typing in your paths to the libtorch and Juce folders:
   * set(CMAKE_PREFIX_PATH "[your libtorch folder]")
   * add_subdirectory([your JUCE folder] ./JUCE)
-* Copy and paste the DrumsDemixUtils folder on you Desktop
+* Copy and paste the DrumsDemixUtils folder on your Desktop
 * In the project folder:
 ```console
 cmake -B build .